-Payroll and personnel expenses increased \$18.5 million during the year ended December 31, 2020 as compared to 2019, due to increased headcount and stock-based compensation expense.
+Payroll and personnel expenses increased \$20.7 million during the year ended December 31, 2021 as compared to 2020, due to increased headcount and stock-based compensation expense.
+We recorded an incremental stock-based compensation expense of \$8.3 million relating to the long-term performance incentive plan program in the fourth quarter of 2021.
+Furthermore, the research and development headcount increased 38% during the year ended December 31, 2021.

-Other research and development expenses increased \$6.6 million during the year ended December 31, 2020 as compared to 2019, primarily due to the allocation of lease costs for Palo Alto and Switzerland.
-Our other research and development expenses may fluctuate in future periods as we elect to develop other product candidates.
+Facilities and other research and development expenses increased \$3.0 million during the year ended December 31, 2021 as compared to 2020, primarily due to lease costs for our Palo Alto and Switzerland facilities expansion.